acrolinx/sidebar-sdk-js/amazon-Acrolinx_Sidebar_Document_Name_Troubleshooting.md

 ## Key Takeaways

-1. **Hash URLs Break Default Extraction**: Single Page Applications (SPAs) using hash-based routing (like `#/path/to/resource`) prevent the default `window.location.href` fallback from extracting meaningful document names.

-2. **Custom Extraction Required**: For hash-based URLs, you must implement custom document name extraction logic that parses the hash fragment to extract meaningful identifiers.

-3. **Specific Pattern Matching**: The customer's URL pattern `#/oan/topic/amzn.gcs.id...topicId.TZfGQTd2yaqcesSUlH` requires specific regex matching to extract the `topicId` value.
+The customer's file reference issue consists of two distinct sub-issues that require different solutions:

+### Sub-Issue 1: Missing Document Name Display
-4. **Always Provide Document Reference**: The `documentReference` field is essential for providing context in the Acrolinx Scorecard.
+1. **Always Provide Document Reference**: The `documentReference` field is essential for providing context in the Acrolinx Scorecard.
 Always ensure this field is populated with a meaningful document name through either the adapter's `extractContentForCheck()` method or the plugin's `getDocumentReference()` configuration function.

+2. **Impact**: When missing, users lose context about which document was checked, making it difficult to track and manage multiple documents.

+### Sub-Issue 2: Hash Characters in File Reference Path
+3. **Hash URLs Break Default Extraction**: Single Page Applications (SPAs) using hash-based routing (like `#/path/to/resource`) prevent the default `window.location.href` fallback from extracting meaningful document names.

+4. **Custom Extraction Required**: For hash-based URLs, you must implement custom document name extraction logic that parses the hash fragment to extract meaningful identifiers.

+5. **Specific Pattern Matching**: The customer's URL pattern `#/oan/topic/amzn.gcs.id...topicId.TZfGQTd2yaqcesSUlH` requires specific regex matching to extract the `topicId` value.

+6. **Impact**: Without proper extraction, extremely long technical URLs are displayed instead of user-friendly document names, resulting in poor user experience and reduced usability.

+### Combined Solution
 **Critical Fix for Hash-Based URLs**: Implement the `extractAmazonDocumentName()` function provided in Solution 4 to properly extract document names from hash-based routing URLs.

-## Source Attribution

-This troubleshooting guide combines information from multiple sources:

-### **Official Acrolinx SDK Documentation & Codebase**
-- `documentReference` field specification in `AdapterInterface.ts`
-- `getDocumentReference()` function in `AcrolinxPluginConfig.ts`
-- Core SDK patterns and API usage
-- Adapter and plugin configuration methods

-### **Acrolinx Integration Experience & Analysis**
-- Hash URL parsing solutions (Solution 4)
-- Multi-document management patterns (Solution 5)
-- Best practices for document name handling
-- Debugging and troubleshooting techniques

-### **Customer-Specific Analysis**
-- Hash URL issue identification from UAT testing
-- Specific pattern matching for customer's URL structure
-- `extractAmazonDocumentName()` function implementation

-### **Supplementary Framework Patterns**
-- React component integration examples (not part of official SDK)
-- Angular service integration examples (not part of official SDK)
-- These are provided as helpful implementation guidance based on common integration scenarios

-**Note**: All core SDK functionality (Solutions 1-2) is based on official Acrolinx SDK specifications.
-Hash URL handling and framework-specific examples are supplementary patterns developed through integration experience.
+This addresses both sub-issues by ensuring a meaningful document name is provided and properly extracted from hash URLs.